 In all cases, the scale must have up-to-date (usually done yearly) government certification for such weighings and the weigh-master should sign the weight ticket.
 This assures the shipper that the weights obtained are correct.
 The carrier must show these weights on the contract of carriage (bill of lading) and attach the weigh scale ticket to the carrier's copy of the contract of carriage (bill of lading).
 If there is any doubt as to the accuracy of the weight obtained, the shipper has the option of having the shipment reweighed on delivery, in which case the charges are based on the reweigh weights.

 Under the constructive measure method, the gross weight is generally deemed to be 112 kilograms per cubic metre (or about 7 lbs per cubic foot) of properly loaded van space [note: this measure is normally defined by provincial Conditions of Carriage regulations].

-Here's a sample Weigh Scale Ticket.
+Here are a few sample Weigh Scale Tickets.

 Here are some links to find inspection/weigh stations near you.

 BC Ministry of Transportation & Infrastructure List of Inspection Stations